Call Or Text:

 Compost cooking oil

-Cooking oil can be composted to create a nutrient-rich soil conditioner.
+Food waste such as cooking oil can be composted to create a nutrient-rich soil conditioner.
 By mixing small amounts with other compostable materials, the oil can be broken down by microorganisms in the compost pile.
 It’s essential to use the oil sparingly in compost, as too much can create a greasy layer that inhibits the composting process.
 The composted oil adds valuable carbon to the soil, improving its texture and fertility.

 Used cooking oil as fertilizer